 GOP calls for Fauci investigation, resignation mount after NIH admits funding gain-of-function research

-A new wave of GOP demands for Fauci's resignation have hit the adminstration
+A new wave of GOP demands for Fauci's resignation have hit the administration

-GOP calls for an investigation and the resignation of Dr. Anthony Fauci have escalated following this week’s revelation that the National Institutes of Health (NIH) funded gain of function research on the coronavirus.
+GOP calls for an investigation and the resignation of Dr. Anthony Fauci have escalated following this week’s revelation that the National Institutes of Health (NIH) funded gain-of-function research on the coronavirus.

 The controversial research involves artificially engineering an animal virus in a laboratory setting to further examine how it becomes more easily transmissible and deadly to humans – a measure that Fauci told lawmakers was not utilized by the NIH.